SANdood/Ecobee-Suite/README.md

 #### <a name="qt-virtual-switch">Using a Virtual Switch with Quiet Time</a>

 While `Quiet Time` can be triggered by any Switch device, it is perhaps most useful to trigger it using a Virtual Switch.
-- SmartThings now provides a standard `Virtual Device Creator` in the **SmartApps Marketplace**, int the "+ More" section.
-So you simply need to install and run this to create a Virtual Switch (I suggest naming it `Quiet Time`).
 - Hubitat natively supports virtual switches; simply create them using the Devices menu.

 Once you have your virtual switch, simply configure this Helper to invoke Quiet Time actions when the virtual switch is turned on, and you're all set.
-Then add turning on this Virtual Switch to your Watch TV routine, or as an action for your SmartThings/Hubitat-integrated Harmony remote.
+Then add turning on this Virtual Switch to your Watch TV routine, or as an action for your Hubitat-integrated Harmony remote.

 If you have Alexa (or Google Home), you even say "Alexa, turn on Quiet Time" and smile when your HVAC shifts into peaceful existence!